Mrs A. V. Roberts: Lobby groups

 A debate in May 1929 centred on the (then) policy on jury duty, which was restricted to adult males and compulsory for those selected.
 Some felt such duty would be degrading for women, as they would have to deal with all classes of men, others that attendance should be optional for mothers.
 Roberts, representing the Women's League, held that by the principles of feminism, if men were chosen at random and compelled to serve, then women jurors should be treated in the same way.
 In June 1929, a year ahead of the retirement of S. H. Smith, the Women's Voters' League, led by Roberts, urged the appointment of a woman Director of Education, on the grounds that women teachers outnumbered males by a factor of three to two.
-This was to no avail, as his successor was G(eorge) Ross Thomas.
+This was to no avail, as his successor was George Ross Thomas.

 In late 1929 the Women's League of N.S.W. joined with the Women Voters' Association (Note: The Feminist Club was involved in amalgamation discussions (misreported as the Women's Service Club, a private club for professional women, at 112–114 Hunter Street, absorbed by the Lyceum Club in 1926.) but voted against the move, resulting in the resignation of numerous members, including the president.) to form the United Associations.
 A council was elected, They had rooms at Challis House, Martin Place.

 Roberts was still connected with the organisation in 1934.